crschmidt/betterabound.crschmidt.net/content/cafe-lock.md

 with [E-Bikes of New England](https://www.ebikesofne.com/) to provide access to ready-to-install kits via the [Camberville E-Bike Lending Library](https://camberville.ebikelibrary.org/).
-We will provide a pre-assembled lock and 3d-printed mount, and hardware to attach the 3D-printed mount.
+We will provide a pre-assembled lock and 3d-printed mount, hardware to attach the 3D-printed mount, and the Kryptonite 912 plug-in chain.

 **Purchasing the pre-built kit helps support the Camberville E-Bike Library, and is available for $125.**